How Integrated Tools Ease Multi-board PCB Systems Design

 Altium Designer gives you better flexibility than other PCB design platforms and offers greater integration with other design tools.
 You’ll be able to import and export between 3D design programs like SolidWorks.
 If you’re thinking about making the switch to Altium Designer but you don’t want to lose your old design data, fear not: migrating from other design programs and converting to Altium’s data format is simple.

-If you’re looking for the best multi-board and rigid-flex design software package, you need to try Altium Designer.
-The multilayer, multi-board, and rigid-flex design features are integrated with standard design tools, and the intuitive interface makes it easy to layer stack up, board arrangement, and fold regions.
+If you’re looking for the best multi-circuit boards and rigid-flex design software package, you need to try Altium Designer.
+The multilayer, multi-PCB, and rigid-flex design features are integrated with standard design tools, and the intuitive interface makes it easy to layer stack up, board arrangement, and fold regions.
 The 3D viewer features are built for collaboration between electrical and mechanical design teams.
 Other software programs don’t offer this level of integration or collaboration.

 Altium wants you to be a successful designer, and they provide you with plenty of resources to help you get there.
 Altium will help you master all the advanced tools Altium Designer has to offer.
 You can also access the useful design examples, the AltiumLive forum, a video with feature tutorials, and webinars provided by industry experts.
 Altium is fully dedicated to their customers’ success.